nsnam/ns-3-dev-git/doc/tutorial/source/tracing.rst

 into your plot program.
 There are no extraneous prints in the file, no parsing or editing is required.

-Since "sixth.pcap" is a PCAP file, you can fiew it with ``tcpdump``.
+Since "sixth.pcap" is a PCAP file, you can view it with ``tcpdump``.

 .. sourcecode:: bash